 The Executive Director, in accordance with Colo.
-RJD 13(c), dismissed 183 RFEs that did not provide a reasonable basis for the commencement of disciplinary proceedings.
+RJD 13(c), dismissed 211 RFEs that did not provide a reasonable basis for the commencement of disciplinary proceedings.
 While the Commission reviews the Executive Director's dismissal letters at its next meeting, it also receives requests for reconsideration of dismissals from complainants.
-In 2018, four such requests were evaluated and the dismissals affirmed.
+In 2019, three such requests were evaluated and the dismissals affirmed.

-Through its December 2018 meeting, the members of the Commission had evaluated 17 RFEs that were referred to them by the Executive Director for consideration as complaints, including two matters carried over from 2017.
-After further investigation, the members of the Commission dismissed 12 of these 17 complaints because the allegations did not satisfy the preponderance of the evidence standard for establishing misconduct under Colo.
+Through its December 2019 meeting, the members of the Commission had evaluated 12 RFEs that were referred to them by the Executive Director for consideration as complaints, including two matters carried over from 2018.
+After further consideration, the members of the Commission dismissed six of these twelve complaints because the allegations did not satisfy the preponderance of the evidence standard for establishing misconduct under Colo.
 RJD 16(c); involved issues under the jurisdiction of the appellate courts; or were directed at the conduct of persons other than judges.
-Two new matters initially considered at the December meeting were carried over for further review in 2019.
-Nineteen RFEs that were received after the Commission's December meeting and dismissed by the Executive Director also were carried over for review in 2019.
+Two matters initially considered at the December meeting were carried over for further review in 2020.
+One matter from 2018 with new developments in 2019 was carried over to 2020.
+Twenty RFEs that were received after the Commission's December meeting and dismissed by the Executive Director also were carried over for review in 2020.

-Disciplinary Actions Taken in 2018
+Disciplinary Actions Taken in 2019